 PLEASE, BE SMART.
 IF YOU WANT TO SEE THIS FILM AND DON'T WANT SPOILERS, DON'T READ THIS REVIEW!!!!!!!!!

 ALIEN: scifi, drama, horror, with a first-rate cast and very spare dry comic relief.
 ALIENS: scifi,action, horror, with a VERY likable cast, and some fitting comic hysteria from Bill Paxton.
-ALIEN 3: scifi, drama, horror, a very gifted first time director, and again, very spare comedy, almost no comedy at all, and acting wise, comparable to the first ALIEN.
+ALIEN 3: scifi, drama, horror, a very gifted first time director, and again, very spare comedy, almost no comedy at all, and acting wise, surprising for all of its other disappointments.